Dex One: Partnerships

 In 1988, it formed Cen-Don with Centel (now part of CenturyLink) to publish telephone directories in Florida, Illinois, Iowa, Minnesota, Nevada, North Carolina, Ohio, and Virginia.
-Venture One was formed with Southwestern Bell Corporation, which published directories in competition with Bell Atlantic in Baltimore, MD and Washington, D.C.
+Venture One was formed with Southwestern Bell Corporation, which published directories in competition with Bell Atlantic in Baltimore, Maryland, and Washington, D.C.

-In 1990, DonTech was formed with Ameritech to publish telephone directories in Illinois and northwest Indiana.
+In 1990, when the company and Ameritech renewed their joint venture, Amdon, it was renamed DonTech, and acquired a singular management team.
+The rebranded partnership continued to publish telephone directories in Illinois and northwest Indiana.

-Public offering
+Aquisitions

-On July 1, 1998, Dun & Bradstreet split into two companies, one assuming the Dun & Bradstreet name, while the other adopting the R.H.
+On July 1, 1998, Dun & Bradstreet split into two companies, one assumed the Dun & Bradstreet name, while the other adopted the R.H.
 Donnelley name.

-In 2002, R.H.
-Donnelley acquired Sprint Directory Publishing, the publishing unit of Sprint Corp.

 In 2003, R.H.
-Donnelley Publishing & Advertising, Inc., which published directories under the EMBARQ Yellow Pages name, was acquired from the Sprint Corporation.
+Donnelley acquired Sprint Publishing & Advertising from Sprint Corporation, later rebranded from Sprint Yellow Pages to EMBARQ Yellow Pages.

 In 2004, R.H.
 Donnelley acquired the directory publishing business of SBC Communications in Illinois and northwest Indiana, along with the SBC interest in DonTech.
 As a result, R.H.
 Donnelley gained a 50-year licensing agreement to use the SBC Yellow Pages name on all directories published for SBC Illinois customers.
 Following the AT&T merger, the directories were known as "AT&T Yellow Pages published by R.H.
 Donnelley".

 In 2006, R.H.
 Donnelley completed its acquisition of Dex Media, which had been spun off from Qwest in 2002-2003.
 Following the acquisition, R.H.
-Donnelley became the third largest directory publisher in the United States.
+Donnelley became the third-largest directory publisher in the United States.

 In January 2007, R.H.
-Donnelley bought Local Launch Search Marketing to add strength to its online marketing division for its yellow pages.
+Donnelley bought Local Launch Search Marketing.
+That July, the company acquired Business.com.

-In July 2007, R.H.
-Donnelley bought Business.com.
+NYSE, R.H.
+Donnelley bankruptcy (2009)

 On December 31, 2008, the New York Stock Exchange (NYSE) suspended trading of R.H.
-Donnelley because the company's market capitalization was less than $25 million for 30 consecutive trading days, which failed to meet the Exchange's listing standards.
+Donnelley due to the company's market capitalization falling below $25 million for 30 consecutive trading days, which failed to meet the Exchange's listing standards.
 As a result of this suspension, R.H.
 Donnelley began trading its common stock over-the-counter (OTC) on the Pink Sheets beginning on January 2, 2009, under the symbol "RHDC".

 In June 2009, R.H.
 Donnelley Corporation and its subsidiaries filed for bankruptcy.
-In February 2010, R.H.
-Donnelley Corporation emerged from bankruptcy as Dex One Corporation.

-On February 1, 2010, the New York Stock Exchange (NYSE) started trading 50 million Dex One Corporation shares under the "DEXO" ticker symbol.
+On February 1, 2010, R.H.
+Donnelley Corporation emerged from bankruptcy, renamed Dex One Corporation, and the NYSE began trading Dex One Corporation shares under the "DEXO" ticker symbol.

-Merger with SuperMedia
+Merger with SuperMedia, Dex One bankruptcy (2013)

 On August 21, 2012, Dex One and SuperMedia announced a stock for stock merger transaction.
+In March 2013, Dex One filed for Chapter 11 bankruptcy protection in an effort to finalize the merger.
 The merger closed on April 30, 2013.
 The new company is called Dex Media (not to be confused with the original Dex Media).

-The merger reunites directory operations formerly part of Ameritech in Illinois, Verizon, and Qwest, all of which haven't been under common ownership since the Bell System divestiture in 1983.
+The merger reunites directory operations formerly part of Ameritech in Illinois, Verizon, and Qwest, all of which have not been under common ownership since the Bell System divestiture in 1983.